-"Growth plates are located near the ends of long, growing bones in children and gradually close as a child reaches skeletal maturity," explains John Kean, M.D., Chief of Orthopedics at Children's Hospital.
+"Growth plates are located near the ends of long, growing bones in children and gradually close as a child reaches skeletal maturity," explains Thomas Pommering, D.O., Chief of Sports Medicine at Nationwide Children's Hospital.
 "The growth plate in growing children is weaker than the nearby ligaments and tendons.
 Therefore, the growth plate will become injured under lower forces than those that would injure a tendon or ligament."

 Young athletes with Salter-Harris fractures will be very tender, typically over the growth plate.
 They may have bruising, are often reluctant to bear weight and, if initially missed, will not respond to rehabilitation as expected.
 A x-ray is the best way to confirm this diagnosis.
 Even if the initial x-rays are negative, repeat studies will sometimes reveal the fracture.

 There are complications of growth plate injuries that go undiagnosed, untreated, or treated incorrectly.
 This confirms the importance of seeking the advice of a qualified medical professional with experience in dealing with these injuries even when it looks like it is "just a sprain."